 Andrew Stevens is an award-winning anchor and correspondent based at CNNs Asia Pacific headquarters in Hong Kong.
-He co-anchors CNNs new weekday morning show CNN Newsroom, Live from Hong Kong.
+He co-anchors CNNs weekday morning show CNN Newsroom, Live from Hong Kong.

 Formerly, as anchor of CNN's BizAsia program, Stevens won the Asian Television Award for Best Business Programming.